adamhatton/quizle/README.md

 - Underneath the search bar and buttons are the available quizzes that a user can complete
 - Quizzes are automatically loaded upon accessing the page and are within an Infinite Scroll component that allows users to load more quizzes as they scroll
 - Quiz information is contained within 'QuizTile' components which show an image representing the quiz category, the title of the quiz, the creator of the quiz and the number of likes it has received
-- Quiz tiles change cover when the mouse is hovering over them to indicate that they link to a different page
+- Quiz tiles change colour when the mouse is hovering over them to indicate that they link to a different page
 - On smaller screens the quiz tiles are displayed in a single column instead of 2

 ![quizzes page screenshot](docs/screenshots/quizzes-page.jpg)